 Although this radio is considerably smaller than the original, it will fit in the dash without any alterations.
 The radio is designed to work well with the original antenna.
-Do not use original speakers.
-They can't handle the power or the frequency range of this radio.
+Do not use the original speaker.
+It can not handle the power or frequency range of this radio.